Haitian prime minister lands in Puerto Rico as he tries to return home to quell gang violence

 Kirby gave no indication the Biden administration was reconsidering its refusal to deploy troops.

-Dujarric, the U.N. spokesman, said he was unaware of any discussion of a “formal U.N. peacekeeping mission” separate from the multinational security force the U.N.
+U.N. spokesman Stephane Dujarric said he was unaware of any discussion of a “formal U.N. peacekeeping mission” separate from the multinational security force the U.N.
 Security Council endorsed last year.
 That force would involve 1,000 mostly Kenyan police officers instead of U.N. blue helmet peacekeepers.

 While elections remain the best way to stabilize the country once the security is restored, the U.S. will have to abandon its support for Henry for an intervention to succeed, he said.